frankfzw/NetGlue/README.md

 Since there is no multi thread in my code, you should run ./capture nic1 nic2 in and ./capture nic1 nic2 out manualy :(

+Bugs:

-Bugs: If the frame captured is too big, the socket statck will smash.
+1. If the frame captured is too big, the socket statck will smash.
 Because I have to add a huge SCION head, another IP header and another Ethernet header.
 I haven't found out how to split the packet yet.

+2. If there is NAT on your NIC, it may not work!